nodecraft/dustmail.js/README.md

 });

 // This example simply sends an email using the template and variables specified.
-// It only sends html, as specified via the sendType
-// Rendering the template HTML is handled internally. dustmail.send({
+// Rendering the template HTML/Plaintext is handled internally. dustmail.send({
 	to: data.to,
 	from: data.from,